Documentation Index

 Full example

-# Tunnel server address (required)
+# Tunnel server address (required — choose a region)

-server: edge.rustunnel.com:4040
+server: eu.edge.rustunnel.com:4040

 # Authentication token (required)